Top Takeaways and Key Concepts

 Let’s get real for a second: our senses can be incredibly useful when navigating through the great outdoors.
 Sure, they might not always lead us straight back home (I’ve definitely taken detours based solely on my craving for snacks), but they can help keep us grounded.

-For instance, pay attention to sounds!
-Listening closely can help identify nearby water sources or even other hikers who seem much more prepared than you are.
+Pay attention to sounds!
+Listening closely can be super helpful.
+You might hear a bubbling stream nearby or even other hikers who seem way more prepared than you are.
+It’s like finding hidden treasures in the forest!

 Creating Landmarks